AfrazH2073/cse15l-lab-reports/lab3.md

 Furthermore, grep-c can also be used with multiple files in one command prompt, as specifying multiple files in the command parameters prints out the occurences of the pattern/expression inputted for each file.
 In our example, the word birth showed up 67 times in the 1471-2431-3-6.txt file, but it showed up zero times in the other 2 files we inputted.
 This can be extremely helpful for data processing and analytics, where we want to know how many times a certain variable holds true, where certain values could be, and obtain numericl, quantitative information about your files.
 You can also use grep -c <pattern> *txt to print out the number of occurences for all of the txt files in that directory.

 ` grep -i `

+I found the grep -i command from ChatGPT

 ` grep-i "the" `